Lutzoe/lutzoe.github.io/README.md

 I am an [lecturer (assistant professor in US terms) at Liverpool University](https://www.liverpool.ac.uk/computer-science/), Liverpool, UK.

-My primary research areas are graph data mining, algorithms for data analysis, and machine learning for graphs.
+My primary research areas are algorithmic data analysis, graph data mining, and machine learning for graphs.
 I put a strong focus on mathematical and computational foundations as well as the engineering and application of efficient algorithmic data analysis on (dynamic) graphs for solving real-world problems.
 My work focuses on the computational analysis of static and temporal networks.
 In my research, I design and analyze methods for obtaining new knowledge from complex networks.

 Until the end of June 2024, I was a [postdoctoral researcher at the KTH Royal Institute of Technology](https://www.kth.se/), Stockholm, Sweden, working with Prof. Dr. Aristides Gionis.